churichard/ru-direct/README.md

 # RU Direct

+**RU Direct is no longer in active development.
+If you would like to take over RU Direct as its lead and update it to use the TransLoc API instead of the NextBus API, please contact us.**

 ## Description
 RU Direct is a fast and intuitive Android app that helps you navigate the Rutgers University bus system.
 It displays what times buses are arriving at each bus stop, shows live-updating maps of each of the bus routes, and provides directions from one bus stop to another.